-|I added 1/4 cup of aloe vera gel and 1/4 cup of distilled water and mixed it up using a potato masher.
+|I added 1/4 cup of aloe vera gel and 1/4 cup of distilled water and mixed it up using a potato

 Update: Will not add this liquid - became too runny 24 hours later.

 |Using the stick blender I attempted to cream the soap but found the SB wasn't powerful enough.||Instead, I transferred the soap to my mixmaster and gave it a whirl.
 Much better.|

-||I transferred it into containers with lids so it can cure or "rot" as it is called.|
+|As you can see the blend became wonderfully fluffy and light.||I transferred it into containers with lids so it can cure or "rot" as it is called.|

 From what I understand, I am to leave the soap stored away for one or two months.
-This period of rest is called the "rot" and the soap will become gentler, may loosen up some more and will develope a sheen.
+This period of rest is called the "rot" and the soap will become gentler, may loosen up some more and will develop a sheen.